 Location: Cincinnati Zoo and Botanical Garden

 Students will use a passport to explore the grounds of the Cincinnati Zoo and Botanical Garden to learn how recycling helps not only people but creatures all over the world.
-This popular field trip fills up fast.
+To register for this field trip click here.

 Where Does All the Garbage Go?